![]() Amsterdam to Bruges by train - with a coffee or beer at a cathedral of a station: Antwerp Central... |

 -

 If you book a ticket for options 2 or 4 via Brussels, your ticket will be good for any IC train from Bruges to Brussels that day, not just the one the booking system suggests (which will no doubt involve a tight connection in Brussels).
 So by all means take an earlier one and have a less hurried connection, or even spend a few hours exploring Brussels if you like.
-However, if you are using Thalys your ticket is only good for the specific Thalys you book on the Brussels to Amsterdam part of the journey.
+However, if you are using Eurostar (formerly Thalys) your ticket is only good for the specific train you book on the Brussels to Amsterdam part of the journey.
 If you're using an IC train from Brussels to Amsterdam, it's also good for any IC train that day.

 Recommended hotel in Bruges